wsmd/github-profile-status/README.md

 ## Authentication & Security Disclaimer

 I built this tool for my own personal use.
-Since this functionality is not provided by the Github API, there are a few points to highlight regarding authentication and security:
+Since this functionality is not provided by the GitHub API, there are a few points to highlight regarding authentication and security:

 - This tool **does not use any of GitHub's official authentication methods**.
 - This tool requires either the `user_session` cookie from an active login session of the user account or the user basic login information: username and password.
 - This tool uses this information to imitate a user login via `https://github.com` and perform a status update/check.
 - **It is highly encouraged that you provide this information using environment variables**, and not include them in your code.
-- While this tool **does not persist or share** any of the information provided, it is very important that you are aware of the limitation.
+- While this tool **does not persist or share** any of the information provided, it is very important that you are aware of this limitation.
 Please use at your own risk.

 ## Licence